zarna-shethwala/GmailAutomation-Script/README.md

 1. Do Right Click on the project and select Run As --> JUnit
 2. It will run the script and generate a report.

+NOTE : Steps to configure JUnit
+1. Do Right click on the project.
+2. Select Run As--> Run Configurations..-->Double click on JUnit-->Select project-->Choose Test Runner(JUnit 4)-->Run
+3. It will run the selected project.

 Steps to Run the Script using Command :
 1. Open Command Line and go to the location of project.
 2.Type "mvn verify" command to run the project and generate a report.